barbun/govCMS/CONTRIBUTING.md

 get a better idea.
 Additionally, you can have a look inside the */build/tests/behat/bootstrap* to find the contexts that define some of the custom steps.
-If you want to perform a custom step then you would need to add its' definition to one of the existing contexts (or create a new sub-context).
+If you want to perform a custom step then you would need to add its definition to one of the existing contexts (or create a new sub-context).

 Adding PHPUnit tests
 --------------------